 - Bylaw 3357/P-2018 - an amendment to the Land Use Bylaw to add the Discretionary Use of Cannabis Retails Sales to C1 and C4 Districts, the application requirements and regulations for Cannabis Retail Sales.

 The federal and provincial governments are responsible for overseeing the new system for cannabis.
-Right now, The City of Red Deer is updating its bylaws, policies and processes in preparation for the legalization of cannabis with a focus on the following areas:
+The City of Red Deer recently updated our bylaws, policies and processes in preparation for the legalization of cannabis with a focus on the following areas:

-- Land use regulations and business license processes for cannabis stores
+- Land use regulations and business licence processes for cannabis stores

 - Setting and enforcing rules for consuming cannabis in public